soulflyer/photo-management/README.md

 * medium fits in 1024px
 * large  fits in 2048px

-Normally I just use the medium for keywording purposes.
+Normally I just use the medium directory for keywording purposes.

 ## Tools

 ## save-meta

 This reads the metadata from an image or a directory of images and stores it in the database.
 It can be called from the command line or from a script.
-This is available [here] (https://github.com/soulflyer/metadata-mongo)
+This is available [here](https://github.com/soulflyer/metadata-mongo).

 It is called by the script that creates watermarked versions of the photos, but could also be run as part of the export from whatever processing program is used.

 ## versions

 Creates the various sizes of photos for publication and use on the web.
 It adds the watermark, setting the position and strength according to the values saved in special instructions if they are present.
 Also triggers save-meta to add the photo details to the database.
-This is available as part of the **publish** repository available [here](https://github.com/soulflyer/publish) It relies on **convert** which is part of **Imagemagick** so you will need to install that and ensure it is on your path.
+This is available as part of the **publish** repository available [here](https://github.com/soulflyer/publish).
+It relies on **convert** which is part of **Imagemagick** so you will need to install that and ensure it is on your path.

 ## watermarker

 This is a mac only program that adds the watermark position and strength information to the image details in the database.
-It's available [here] (https://github.com/soulflyer/Watermarker) This functionality will eventually be added to **hinh-anh** so it is available to linux users too.
+It's available [here](https://github.com/soulflyer/Watermarker).
+This functionality will eventually be added to **hinh-anh** so it is available to linux users too.
 It is possible to set the watermark information in SpecialInstructions by hand, but without the visualisation provided by **watermarker** this can be a bit fiddly.
 The format looks like this:

 BL14S12X02Y02